Annie Spratt/Unsplash

 Notting Hill can also be recognised by its housing stock.
 Host to rows of pastel-coloured Victorian terraced houses (pictured top), stucco-fronted townhouses, detached villas and modern developments, this is an area that, once settled, buyers rarely choose to leave, instead working their way up the property ladder.

-Starting at around £550,000 for a one-bedroom apartment, property values here range widely and can achieve between £1,000 and £4,500 per sq ft.
-Best-in-class homes such as those in Artesian Village can fetch in the region of £4.5 million to £6.5 million while those on garden squares can seek upwards of £8 million.
+Starting at around £550,000 for a one-bedroom apartment, property values here range widely and can achieve between £1,000 and £5,500 per sq ft.

 Despite its visitor numbers, Notting Hill manages to retain a sense of community and village spirit.
-With one of the highest concentration of garden squares in the capital, it's an ideal enclave of London for families to settle down in, with micro communities often formed among residents.
+With one of the highest concentrations of garden squares in the capital, it's an ideal enclave of London for families to settle down in, with micro communities often formed among residents.
 The quality of schools in the area is another big draw for families, many of whom relocate here to be within walking distance of the school gates.

 With its ease of access to the rest of London via the Central line, city workers in the finance, tech and legal sectors opt for the leafier parts of Notting Hill, while artists, musicians and creatives stay for its bohemian scene.
-So it comes as no surprise that the market here has outperformed the wider prime central London market.
-Annual price growth in the year to the end of June 2022 sits at +5.1 per cent on average, which compares favourably with prime central London as a whole, where average annual price growth stood at +3.3 per cent in the same period.

 Further information